davepinch/pinchy.cc/_pages/privacy-policy.md

 ---
 title: Privacy Policy
 excerpt: "This website does not directly collect information about you.
-It is generated as a static website and hosted on GitHub Pages."
+It is generated as a static website hosted on GitHub Pages."
+permalink: /privacy-policy/
 tags:
   - GitHub Pages
   - Public Domain